Skagit River Raw Water

 Project Summary

-On the Skagit River Raw Water Pipeline and Clearwell project, IMCO constructed a new raw water pipeline and water storage tank, also known as a clearwell.
-IMCO crews installed a 42-inch diameter pipeline up to 50-feet below the riverbed of the Skagit River using horizontal directional drilling.
-Construction of pipe segments and tie-ins were installed to the existing raw water pipeline and associated valves and appurtenances.
+The Skagit River Raw Water Pipeline and Clearwell project constructed a new raw water pipeline and water storage tank (a clearwell).
+IMCO Construction crews installed a 42-inch diameter pipeline up to 50-feet below the riverbed of the Skagit River using horizontal directional drilling.

 The project included construction of a new 2.1-million-gallon welded steel water storage tank, yard piping, valves, instruments, appurtenances, and a concrete vault associated with the new clearwell.
-IMCO coordinated the integration of instrumentation and controls, and SCADA programming and testing, and provided assistance during commissioning of the new facilities.
+IMCO coordinated the integration of instrumentation and controls, SCADA programming and testing, and provided assistance during commissioning.